derlerd/chip-8-emulator/README.md

 Given that OS X requires special permissions to listen to key-release events, we decided to work around this by _mapping the space bar as a key-release bar_.
 So once a key is pressed it will remain set until the space bar is hit.
-Pressing the escape button will quit the program.
+Pressing escape will quit the emulator.